lparry/travel-blog/source/_posts/2014-06-06-spain-the-rest-of-andalusia.markdown

 <a href="http://www.flickr.com/photos/lucasthenomad/14105274272/in/set-72157644463351646" title="Castle wall by Lucas the nomad, on Flickr"><img src="http://farm3.staticflickr.com/2919/14105274272_68dd815cb4_c.jpg" width="601" height="800" alt="Castle wall"></a>

-The square-ish bits at the top of the wall were topped by triangles (check out that terminology, they don't call me a castle-ologist for nothing!), which someone told me is something to Moors would do to make Roman walls their own or something.
+The square-ish bits at the top of the wall were topped by triangles (check out that terminology, they don't call me a castle-ologist for no reason!), which someone told me is something to Moors would do to make Roman walls their more Moorish or something.

 <a href="http://www.flickr.com/photos/lucasthenomad/14105301372/in/set-72157644463351646" title="*jaws music* by Lucas the nomad, on Flickr"><img src="http://farm6.staticflickr.com/5564/14105301372_4e0e7faf69_c.jpg" width="600" height="800" alt="*jaws music*"></a>